Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 A quote may include a single word, a phrase, a statement, and/or an inflected form, spoken, written or expressed in some form by an author or entity.
 By way of example, a single word, such as, “eureka,” “believe,” “dare,” or “action” may represent a quote.
 Further, by way of example, a sentence or phrase such as “the cautious seldom err,” or “hope is a waking dream” may represent a quote.
 Quotes may also include a paragraph or collection of sentences or phrases.
 An author may include a person, group, or an organization.
 By way of example, a person, such as, President Obama may be an author of a quote.
 Further by way of example, the United Nations, which is an organization, may be an author of a quote.

-A quote may be associated with a particular URL or another identifier which may specify a “web page, a document, an image, or other resources.”
+A quote may be associated with a particular URL or another identifier that may specify a “web page, a document, an image, or other resources.”

 Identifying a quote may involve scrutinizing textual content in a content item, such as looking for the word “said” that could precede a quote, such as “President Obama said,” which might be followed by a phrase or a sentence that is in quotation marks.